carpsesdema/ChartAnalyzer/README.md

 ![Chart with Trend Lines](trend_candles.png)

-*(Remember to adjust the paths `images/candles.png` and `images/trend_candles.png` if you named your image folder something else, and feel free to change the alt text descriptions.)*

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.